-As part of the application, applicants are required to submit a U.S. Manufacturing Plan.
+As part of the application, applicants to Topic Areas 1 and 2 are required to submit a U.S. Manufacturing Plan.
 The U.S. Manufacturing Plan represents the applicant's measurable commitment to support U.S. manufacturing as a result of its award.

 The weight given to the U.S. Manufacturing Plans during the review and selection process varies based on the particular FOA.
-Applicants should review Section V.A.2 of this FOA to determine the weight given to the U.S. Manufacturing Plans under this FOA.
+Applicants should review Section V.A.iiof this FOA to determine the weight given to the U.S. Manufacturing Plans under this FOA.